grafana/grafana-image-renderer/docs/sources/troubleshooting.md

 ## Debugging the configuration

 {{< admonition type="note" >}}
-The command recommended here will print secrets and sensitive information in plain text.
+The command recommended here prints secrets and sensitive information in plain text.
 Be careful when sharing the output or storing it in logs.
 {{< /admonition >}}